Melanoma

 Potentially Severe Side Effects

-Immune-related adverse events (irAEs) may occur with certain immunotherapy drugs.
-They can occur if the immune system becomes overstimulated by treatment and causes inflammation in one or more organs or systems in the body (see Table 1).
+Immune-related adverse events (irAEs) are associated with certain immunotherapy drugs.
+They can occur if the immune system becomes overstimulated by treatment and causes inflammation in one or more organs or systems in the body (see Table 2).
 Some irAEs can develop rapidly, becoming severe and even life-threatening without swift medical attention.
-Before beginning immunotherapy, talk with your doctor about your risk for irAEs and learn the symptoms.

 Body System irAE Symptoms and Signs